 Guy slips and gets hurt and cannot work for X weeks.

-You all know where this is all going, right?
+By now you all know where this is all going, right?

 See why I make people sign waivers?

-Negligence will never be on my end.
+Negligence will never be on our end.

 If any, it will be on yours.